hydephp/filament-breezier/README.md

 - Does not guarantee package stability as it is designed for internal use
 - Adds feature to ignore MyProfile components [`#306`](https://github.com/jeffgreco13/filament-breezy/pull/306)
 - Formats the code style, making it easier to read
+- Removes test scaffolding as there are no tests
 - Removes language files other than English

 ## Features & Screenshots